 Transient (usually minutes) ST segment elevations may follow electrical cardioversion.
 The ST segment elevations are similar to those seen in Brugada syndrome.
 Refer to Figure 12 for ECG example.

 11. Takotsubo cardiomyopathy (broken-heart syndrome, apical ballooning syndrome, stress-induced cardiomyopathy)

-Studies from the US and Japan has estimated that up to 2% of patients referred to PCI with a suspicion of STE-ACS/STEMI, actually have takotsubo.
-Previous studies reported that 98 out of 100 cases had full recovery.
-More recent studies (Omerovic et al) has reported mortality rates reaching 4%.
+Studies from the US and Japan have estimated that up to 2% of patients referred to PCI with suspicion of STE-ACS/STEMI, actually have takotsubo.
+Previous studies reported that 98 out of 100 cases had a full recovery.
+More recent studies (Omerovic et al) have reported mortality rates reaching 4%.